olha-yatskivska/qa-artifacts/projects/parabank/static-testing/reviews/SR001_ParaBank_Registration_Requirements.md

 * **SR-RISK-10:** Contact Info Duplication: No policy on whether multiple users can share the same Phone number.Username Uniqueness Logic.
 * **SR-RISK-11: Poor UX due to Late Validation.** Missing real-time (inline) match check for "Confirm Password" field.
 (Risk: User frustration and repeated data entry if passwords don't match after form submission).
 * **SR-RISK-12: Legal Compliance (Age Verification).** The form lacks a "Date of Birth" field.
 (Risk: Underage users can register, leading to legal and regulatory violations for a financial institution).
+* **SR-RISK-13:** Legal Capacity Verification.
+The system may allow registration for individuals with restricted legal capacity (e.g., legally incapacitated persons).
+(Risk: Financial contracts signed by such individuals are legally void).
+* **SR-RISK-14:** Lack of Representative Registration.
+System doesn't allow legal guardians to register accounts for their dependents.
+(Risk: Loss of a huge market segment - children's and trust accounts).
+* **R-RISK-15:** Criminal/AML Risk.
+Registration of individuals on "Blacklists" (Sanctions, Criminal records).
+(Result: Regulatory fines).
+* **SR-RISK-16:** Duplicate Profile Creation (Legacy Migration).
+Risk of creating a second ID for a customer who already exists in the old offline database.
+* **SR-RISK-17:** Data Inconsistency.
+Risk that user-provided data doesn't match the bank's existing records for the same SSN.

 ## 💡 Recommendations:
 * **SR-REC-01:** Implement real-time inline validation for the "Confirm Password" field to provide immediate feedback (Addresses SR-RISK-11).